nihalshaikh-analyst/TikTok-Data-Understanding-and-Analysis/README.md

 - Communicate important findings in the form of an executive summary

-- TikTok's data team needs you to problem-solve and communicate your findings.
+- TikTok's data team needs to problem-solve and communicate findings.
 Good luck on tasks!

 ## Step by Step Process